panglat/-code-challenge-minesweeper/README.md

 ## Demo

-This a link to a demo of this app: [Calendar App](https://panglat.github.io/code-challenge-minesweeper/).
+This a link to a demo of this app: [Minesweeper App](https://panglat.github.io/code-challenge-minesweeper/).

 ## How to install the app